isomerpages/moe-marsilingpri/_cca/Visual and Performing Arts/Art and Craft.md

 <p>Members of the CCA represented the school in the recent N5 Cluster Art
 Exhibition held from 6 May to 1 July.
 The themed "CONNECTIONS", it delves into the profound impact of identity, relationships, and choice on our global citizenship.
-Using Google maps, the students traced out the daily route they take from home to school.
+Used of Google maps, the students traced out the daily route they took from home to school.
 The lines were then expanded into an artwork using the Assembly app.
 All the routes were then consolidated into one image, reminding the students of how they are all connected for the love of Art.</p>